Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Introduction

-Recall that repeated indexes mean sum, following the classical Einstein convention.
-Here with a slight abuse of notation we shall denote $g=g_{ab}$.
-Due to the axioms of general relativity the tensor $g$ must be real and symmetric.
+Recall that repeated indices mean { summation}, following the classical Einstein convention.
+Here, with a slight abuse of notation, we shall denote $g=g_{ab}$.
+Due to the axioms of general relativity, the tensor $g$ must be real and symmetric. { We will denote the determinants of $g$ by $ \det (g_{ab}):= \alpha^2,$ then, the determinant of the full metric tensor $\tilde g$ is given by $\det (\tilde g_{\mu \nu})=-f^2\alpha ^2.$}

-{ It is important to recall that} the structure of the metric \eqref{intervalo} is not restrictive, since, from the physical point of view, we find many applications that can be described according to (\refeq{intervalo}).
-Such spacetimes describe cosmological solutions of general relativity, gravitational waves and their interactions \cite{belinski2001gravitational}.
-Among them one can find \begin{itemize} \item classical solutions of the Robinson-Bondi plane waves \cite{BONDI1957}, \item the Einstein-Rosen cylindrical wave solutions and their two polarization generalizations \cite{Einstein1937,carmeli1984einstein}, \item the homogeneous cosmological models of Bianchi types I--VII including the Kasner model \cite{Kasner1922}, \item (in the ``static'' setting) the Schwarzschild and Kerr solutions, and Weyl axisymmetric solutions \cite{wald2010general}, \item 2-solitons, corresponding in a particular case to the Kerr-NUT (Newman-Unti-Tamburino) black-hole solution of three parameters including Kerr, Schwartzschild and Taub-NUT metrics \cite{TM15}. \end{itemize}

-For additional bibliography the reader may consult \cite{letelier1985static,letelier1986,krasinski2006inhomogeneous} and references therein.
-All this shows that, despite its relative simplicity, a metric of the type \eqref{intervalo} encompasses a wide variety of physically relevant compact objects.

-In order to reduce Einstein vacuum equations \eqref{EV}, one needs to compute the Ricci curvature tensor in terms of the components of the metric $g=g_{ab}$.
+In order to reduce the Einstein vacuum equations \eqref{EV}, one needs to compute the Ricci curvature tensor in terms of the components of the metric $g=g_{ab}$.
 The consideration of the metric in the form \eqref{intervalo} leads to components $\text{R}_{0a}$ and $\text{R}_{3a}$ of the Ricci tensor that are identically zero.
-Therefore, one can see that Einstein vacuum equations \eqref{EV} decompose into two sets of equations.
+Therefore, one can see that Einstein's vacuum equations \eqref{EV} decompose into two sets of equations.
 The first one follows from $\text{R}_{ab} = 0$; this equation can be written as the single tensor equation

 We shall refer to this equation as the \textit{reduced Einstein equation.} The trace of the equation \eqref{eq:PCE2} reads